kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 var x = 4;

 ## operations //L
+Java operations are instructions that can read and write the values of variables, perform arithmetic on variables, and control the program flow.
 ## variables //T
 A variable is a piece of memory that store a data value.
 Example: